 What is Bellman-Ford Algorithm?

-Apart from Bellman-Ford Algorithm and Dijkstra's Algorithm, Floyd Warshall Algorithm is also the shortest path algorithm.
-But Bellman-Ford algorithm is used to compute the shortest path from the single source vertex to all other vertices whereas Floyd-Warshall algorithms compute the shortest path from each node to every other node.
+Apart from Bellman-Ford and Dijkstra's, Floyd Warshall Algorithm is also the shortest path algorithm.
+But the Bellman-Ford algorithm is used to compute the shortest path from the single source vertex to all other vertices whereas Floyd-Warshall algorithms compute the shortest path from each node to every other node.

-1) Initializing the source vertex with distance to itself as 0 and all other vertices as infinity.
-Creating the array with size N
+- Initializing the source vertex with distance to itself as 0 and all other vertices as infinity.
+Creating the array with size N.

-2) Calculate the shortest distance from the source vertex.
-Following this process for N-1 times where N is the number of vertices in the graph
+- Calculate the shortest distance from the source vertex.
+Following this process for N-1 times where N is the number of vertices in the graph.

 Select the source vertex with path value 0 and all other vertices as infinity.

-Visit the neighbouring edge from the source vertex and relax the path length of the neighbouring vertex if the new calculated path length is smaller than the previous path length
+Visit the neighboring edge from the source vertex and relax the path length of the neighboring vertex if the newly calculated path length is smaller than the previous path length

 Therefore after N-1 iterations, we find our new path lengths and we can check if the graph has a negative cycle or not.